polterguy/polterguy.github.io/index.md

 ![Viewing your database records in a datagrid](https://servergardens.files.wordpress.com/2020/01/magic-datagrid.png)

 Editing a database record.
-Notice how it creates the correct components for your columns, based upon what the underlying dta type of your table is.
+Notice how it creates the correct components for your columns, based upon what the underlying data type of your table is.
 In this particular example for instance, we have a date and time picker, because one of the table's columns is of datetime type.

 ![Editing database records](https://servergardens.files.wordpress.com/2020/01/editing.png)